Marc Mariani: Professional career

-Tennessee Titans
+Tennessee Titans (first stint)

-Mariani was drafted by the Tennessee Titans in the 7th round of the 2010 NFL Draft and later signed a four-year deal with the team.
+Mariani was selected by the Tennessee Titans in the seventh round of the 2010 NFL draft with the 222nd overall pick and later signed a four-year deal with the team.
 In week 4, he returned a kickoff 98 yards for a touchdown.
 In week 11, he returned a punt 87 yards for a touchdown against the Washington Redskins.
 Mariani was selected to the 2011 Pro Bowl as a return specialist for the American Football Conference (AFC).
 Mariani set two Pro Bowl records in the 2011 Pro Bowl: number of returns and total return yards for a game.

 Mariani missed the entire 2012 season after he broke his leg on a first-quarter punt return in the third game of the preseason against the Arizona Cardinals.
 He was released by the Titans during final cuts on August 29, 2014.

 Chicago Bears

 On November 18, 2014, Mariani was signed by the Chicago Bears to a two-year contract.
 Mariani only played in six games during the 2014 season, returning 20 kickoffs for 510 yards.

 On January 3, 2016, Mariani caught a career-high six receptions for a career-high 80 yards against the Detroit Lions.
 Mariani ended his 2015 season with a career-high 26.1 yards per return but with a career low 16 returns.

 On March 12, 2016, Mariani was re-signed by the Chicago Bears to a one-year contract.